 In its actual historical context, it hardly seems fair to call the Reformation a "mistake."
 In 1517, the Church was in need of a spiritual and theological reform.
 The issues raised by Renaissance humanism - and by the profound corruption of the Church's leaders, the Avignon papacy, and the Great Schism in the fourteenth and fifteenth centuries - lingered unresolved.
 What were key theological problems that led to the Reformation?

 Theologian Matthew Levering helps readers see these questions from a Catholic perspective.
-Surveying nine key themes - Scripture, Mary, Eucharist, Monasticism, Justification and Merit, Saints Priesthood, and Scripture - he examines the positions of Martin Luther and makes a case that the Catholic position is biblically defensible once one allows for the variety of biblically warranted modes of interpreting Scripture.
-At the same time, Levering makes clear that he cannot “prove” the Catholic case.
+Surveying nine key themes - Scripture, Mary, the Eucharist, the Seven Sacraments, monasticism, justification and merit, purgatory, saints, and papacy - he examines the positions of Martin Luther and makes a case that the Catholic position is biblically defensible once one allows for the variety of biblically warranted modes of interpreting Scripture.
+At the same time, Levering makes clear that he cannot "prove" the Catholic case.

 The book concludes with a spirited response by "mere Protestant" theologian Kevin J. Vanhoozer.